FertigLab/CoGAPSGuide/proceduretwo.md

 <strong>Timing: 3-5 min</strong>

 3 .
 To ensure CoGAPS is working properly, we will first load in the simulated toy data for a test run.
-Single-cell data will be loaded later in step 6.
+Single-cell data will be loaded later in <a href="/CoGAPS/proceduretwo/#running-cogaps-on-single-cell-data">step 6</a>.

 ```yml
 modsimdata <- read.table("../data/ModSimData.txt")